IrisChase/reprodyne/README.md

 The Reprodyne API is defined entirely as a set of preprocessor macros, so that once you're done testing, they gracefully expand into no-ops and there is no longer a need to link against the library.

-# Imagine Reprodyne/Use Cases

-- Can be used to treat parvo in dogs*
-- Paint your house with it, fuck I don't know.

-*This statement has not been evaluated by The American Veterinary Association of America.

 # Build/Install
 #### Required toolchain:
 - C++ compiler with C++17 support